You may also like

 Here are some additional considerations for commercial truck routing.

-All of the above-mentioned considerations are among the primary reasons why you simply cannot rely on Google Maps for trucks and truck routing.
-Google Maps, after all, was created for the use of private drivers so they can find directions easily.
+All of these considerations are among the primary reasons why you simply cannot rely on Google Maps for trucks and truck routing.
+Google Maps was created for the use of private drivers so they can find directions easily.
 It's useful for finding accurate directions and quickest routes from point A to point B, but it can't plan for the complex routes or constraints that truckers have to factor in.

 On top of all this, there’s a lack of automation.
 Drivers also have to manually add stops as they go to get around Google Maps’ cap of 10 stops.
 Simply put, truckers cannot optimize their fleet operations with Google Maps or other consumer navigation apps.